After all, does electronic signature replace notarization?

 That is why so many people wonder if digitally signed contracts also require the old and tiring trips to the notary to be 100% validated.
 Or does electronic signature really replace notarization?

-At first, we advance that the simple answer is yes, electronic signature replaces notarization in 95% of the cases – and, throughout this article that we are preparing, we will resolve all doubts regarding the subject.
+A electronic signature replaces notarization in 95% of the cases – and, throughout this article that we are preparing, we will resolve all doubts regarding the subject.

-Why does electronic signature replace notarization?
+Does an electronic signature replace notarization?

 How does notarization work in Brazil according to Brazilian law?